St Monica's Cottage

 £595 per week Christmas/New Year/Burghley Horse Trials Week. £575 BirdFair week.

-Christmas and New Year periods and Easter have a minimum booking of 1 week
+Christmas, New Year, Easter and high season (see prices) have a minimum booking of 1 week

 Cleaning and breakage security deposit of £50 per booking for bookings of more than 4 people (payable on arrival and held for maximum of 7 days after return of keys on departure date)